one2nc/hot-reload-inside-docker-examples/spring-boot-postgres/README.md

 ```

 Here each service acts as a new container.
 Since our application is dependent on `db` service, we need
-to take care of few things:
+to take care of a few things:

 - `spring-boot-postgres` service shouldn't start before `db` service.
 And that is why we
   used `depends_on` property under `spring-boot-postgres`.
 - `spring-boot-postgres` service and `db` both have to be on the same network, so that they
   can communicate with each other.
 If we don't provide any network to services, they might run in
-  isolated networks which leads to communication link failure between application and the database.
+  isolated networks which leads to communication link failure between the application and the database.
 - Finally, for hot reloading of the app inside docker, our current directory(where the source code exists)
-  should be mounted to working directory inside container.
+  should be mounted to the working directory inside the container.

 ```yaml
     volumes: